 “While it is wonderful to be recognized as a leading health plan, the greatest measure of success is the strong support we’ve had from our members,” said John Hogan, CEO of Capital Health Plan.
 “We are honored to be the Big Bend’s local, trusted health care partner, and we’re thankful for our physician partners who have been so instrumental in our success over the years.”

 Since opening in 1982, CHP has been committed to offering affordable, comprehensive health care to the area.
-In 35 years, they have grown to more than 135,000 members – with an extensive physician network and two exclusive CHP health centers that provide preventive, primary, and specialty care services.
+In 35 years, they have grown to more than 135,000 members – with an extensive physician network and three exclusive CHP health centers that provide preventive, primary, and specialty care services.

 “Every year we are growing and finding new ways to refine our services to deliver the best value for our customers and the communities we serve,” said Ken Boutwell, Chairman of the Board.
 “We are proud of how far we have come and we look forward to what the future has to offer.”